 - Make sure your emails are short and to the point.
 Tell your recipients why your email is helpful to them by highlighting product benefits or by providing them with incentives to remain connected.

-- Incorporate programmatic native advertising that mixes in with the email content to generate revenue.
+- Incorporate programmatic native advertising and visuals of 3D photos that mixes in with the email content to generate revenue.